omeka/omeka-s-enduser/docs/modules/datacleaning.md

 Once you have carefully edited the content in your _To_ column, click the Submit button to execute the update of your data.
 Given the powerful nature of the module, you will be asked to confirm your decisions.
 The data cleaning process will run in the background, and while the job can be reviewed, it cannot be undone.

-## Sample Workflow
+## Sample workflow
 This is a sample workflow for a user who wants to audit the titles of items in a specific item set:

-- In the left-hand navigation, go to the Data Cleaning module
+- In the left-hand navigation, go to the Data Cleaning module.
-- Click on "Prepare new audit" button (top right)
+- Click on "Prepare new audit" button (top right).
 - Select criteria (expand arrows for info):
 	- Resource type: "Item"
 	- Resource query: item_set_id[]=1234
 	- Property: "Dublin Core: Title"
 	- Audit column: "value"
-	- Data type: "Text"
+	- Data type: "Text".
-- Ignore the "Advanced" section
+- Ignore the "Advanced" section.
-- Click "Submit" (top right)
+- Click "Submit" (top right).
-- Audit the "From: value" column for potential corrections or removals
+- Audit the "From: value" column for potential corrections or removals.
-- Make corrections by entering the correct text into the "To: value" column
+- Make corrections by entering the correct text into the "To: value" column.
-- Make removals by checking the "Remove" checkbox
+- Make removals by checking the "Remove" checkbox.
-- Click "Submit" (top right)
+- Click "Submit" (top right).
-- Click to confirm the submission
+- Click to confirm the submission.
-- Refresh the "Past audits" page until the job is marked as "Completed"
+- Refresh the "Past audits" page until the job is marked as "Completed".
 - Check the items to see if the values were corrected and removed.